Office of International Programs

 Other ATM and debit cards should work in all ATM machines.
 Debit and credit cards are accepted as forms of payment for mostly everything (even taxis).
 It is wise to keep your student’s money in their debit account and have them pay with that whenever possible to avoid ATM fees and to get the best exchange rate of the day.
 This also makes it easy for you to transfer or deposit money into their account for them if necessary.
 Students can bring travelers checks over if you would like them to, or they can just withdraw cash from an ATM when they arrive.

 We have advised students to contact their banks and credit card companies to inform them that they will be out of the country so that their accounts aren’t frozen once international activity occurs.
-While doing so, they should also check to see what international fees are incurred when using each of their cards i.e. ATM withdrawal fees, currency conversion fees, etc. Also, you should check to see if your student’s bank is partnered with any banks overseas (if you aren’t with Bank of America although that is the only one that I know of that is partnered in New Zealand).
+We also recommend that you and your child check to see what international fees are incurred when using each of their cards, i.e. ATM withdrawal fees, currency conversion fees, etc. Also, you should check to see if your student’s bank is partnered with any banks overseas (if you aren’t with Bank of America, although that is the only one that I know of that is partnered in New Zealand).
 The current exchange rate is 1 USD = 1.35 NZD (www.xe.com).

 Students' expenses in New Zealand will vary greatly depending on how much they travel, shop and go out at night.
 Most students will take a trip to the South Island of New Zealand and some have gone over to Australia while abroad.
 Also, students may decide to take a stopover on their way home (see #11 or the Flight Info document).
 Other than travel and food expenses, there is not much else to account for in terms of fixed costs.
 Students should budget around $500 NZD for textbooks (the average).
 The range for how much students spent overall last semester was $4,000–$9,000 USD.
 That is all inclusive of entertainment, traveling, food, shopping, and textbooks.
 It is a large range, but again, will depend on how much your student travels, drinks and eats in restaurants.
 The median was around $6,000.